Domestic RHI closure

 Payments are made every three months for up to seven years (the ‘tariff lifetime’) from the application date.
 We may suspend payments in certain circumstances, such as where ownership of the installation is changing, or payments exceed the amount the participant is entitled to.

-DRHI payments are released within 1-2 weeks from the payment due date shown on your MyRHI account.
+We aim to release DRHI payments within 1-2 weeks from the payment due date shown on your MyRHI account.

 Tariffs

 Tariffs set the rate for your Domestic Renewable Heat Incentive (RHI) payments.
-As scheme administrators, we’re responsible for publishing the current tariff rates set by the Department for Energy Security & Net Zero.
+As scheme administrators, we’re responsible for publishing the current tariff rates set by the Department for Energy Security and Net Zero.

 Click to view the latest tariff rates for the Domestic RHI scheme.

-Tariff rates for Renewable Heat Incentive (RHI) payments are set by the Department for Energy Security & Net Zero.
+Tariff rates for Renewable Heat Incentive (RHI) payments are set by the Department for Energy Security and Net Zero.
 Budget announcements can be viewed on their website.

 How the Retail Price Index (RPI) and Consumer Price Index (CPI) affect tariffs